 Matthew Nelson, CPO, FAAOP/ Sr. Clinical Prosthetist/Coding & Reimbursement Manager – Matthew is an ABC-Certified Prosthetist/Orthotist, Georgia-licensed clinician, and a Fellow of the American Academy of Orthotists and Prosthetists (AAOP).
-He received a degree in Biology from Furman University in Greenville, SC and was commissioned as a 2nd Lieutenant in the United States Army.
+In 1993, he received a degree in Biology from Furman University in Greenville, SC and was commissioned as a 2nd Lieutenant in the United States Army.
 Matthew was first introduced to the field of Orthotics and Prosthetics while working as an orthotic fitter at a local medical supply company in Georgia.
-He earned his certificate in Orthotics and Prosthetics from Northwestern University Prosthetics and Orthotics Center in Chicago, IL.
+He earned his certificate in Orthotics (1996) and Prosthetics (1999) from Northwestern University Prosthetics and Orthotics Center in Chicago, IL.
 He previously worked at Hanger Clinic where he held several positions, including Clinic Manager and Area Clinic Manager.
 Matthew frequently presented to physical therapy clinics and various healthcare symposiums across the southeast.
 Since 2002, Matthew has been active in the Georgia Society of Orthotists and Prosthetists and is now serving his second term as the President of the Society.
-He joined the Clinical Services Team at Freedom Innovations in May of 2015 and he specifically serves as a Senior Clinical Prosthetist and Coding/Reimbursement Manager.
+He joined the Clinical Services Team at Freedom Innovations in May of 2015 and he specifically serves as a Senior Clinical Prosthetist and the Coding/Reimbursement Manager.

 Plié 3 Battery Latch Replacement– A step-by-step demonstration is presented by CPO, David Hughes, on how to properly replace the battery latch on a Plié 3 MPC Knee.